 Back row: Don Fitz, Lee Nielsen, Jack Stammer, Gerald Schiermeyer, Merton “Cap” Dierks, Boyd Stuhr, Chuck Schuerman and Norm Reed

-The Gamma Chapter continued to grow and develop in the years following initiation, becoming well known throughout the greek community for their involvement in campus organizations and the community.
-The growth of the chapter led to the decision to relocate to a new chapter house located at 4013 Holdrege Street, previously owned by FarmHouse.
+The Gamma Chapter continued to grow and develop in the years following initiation, becoming well known throughout the Greek community for their involvement in campus organizations and the community.
+The growth of the chapter led to a decision to purchase the house at 4013 Holdrege Street, previously owned by FarmHouse.
 This new location would serve as the home of the Gamma Chapter until the new house was built in 1972.
 The address for the new house became 4001 Holdrege.

 As the academic year came to a close in May, the Gamma Chapter began building a new facility at the 4001 Holdrege Street location with funds from the alumni association.
 This new facility was completed in 1972 and was highly beneficial to continuing the chapter’s history of expansion and advancement, and the decision to incorporate apartment-style living areas rather than traditional dorm-style spaces in the house’s design allowed the members to be more connected while also providing a more comfortable living experience.

 This year marked one of the most significant achievements for the men of the Gamma Chapter with the formation of the Alpha Gamma Sigma Foundation.
 This special foundation was created to ensure that the needs of the Gamma Chapter will continue to be met and that Alpha Gamma Sigma will always be able to provide a valuable fraternity experience.

 This summer provided a new opportunity for growth, as an addition was built on to the existing chapter house.
 Thanks to the generous donations from our alumni, the chapter was able to receive a state-of-the-art kitchen and computer room in order to meet its members’ needs.